ShayestehHS/drf-to-mkdoc/docs/customizing_endpoints.md

 ### Option 3: External script file (most secure)

 For maximum security, store your auth function in an external JavaScript file and reference it:

+> **Why this is more secure:** External files work natively with strict CSP policies (e.g., `CSP_SCRIPT_SRC = ["'self'"]`) without requiring `'unsafe-inline'` or nonces.
+This prevents inline script injection attacks and is the recommended approach for production or security-sensitive environments.

 ```python
 DRF_TO_MKDOC = {